Last Updated on September 13, 2022 by Oscar O. Paquin

 - Leave the henna in longer than usual or use more product.

 At the end of three hours after applying henna, there will be no difference between your dyed black hair and natural roots.
-To give the product an opportunity to work its magic, leave it in overnight.
+To allow the product to work its magic, leave it in overnight.
 In the morning, when you shower, most of the color will wash out.
 If this happens, just apply more henna, and keep waiting until your desired color is achieved!

 What is Eucalyptus Oil, and Should I Be Worried about it While Using Henna Products in My Hair?